|

 Compiling was only tested with the HP C compiler on MPE 6.5 or newer.

-As the MPE 6.0 HP C compiler does not support the long long type
+As the MPE 6.0 HP C compiler does not support the "long long" type,

-you need to modify the Makefile to set the HAS_LONG_LONG=0 to get
+you need to modify the Makefile to set the HAS_LONG_LONG=0 to get it

 build on MPE 6.0.